lauragift21/giftegwuenu.dev/content/posts/how-to-change-an-svg-logo-in-dark-mode.md

 ![Light and Dark Logo Grid](/images/uploads/logos.png)

-When it came to implementing this design I was a bit confused about how to go about switching between these two versions when either dark/light mode is selected.
+When it came to implementing this design, I was a bit confused about how to go about switching between these two versions when either dark/light mode is selected.

-I found a way to do this and I'll share how I was able to achieve it.
+I found a way to do this, and I'll share how I was able to achieve it.
 Btw I'm open to hearing how you'll typically implement this if you were trying to implement it.

-Let's dive in!!
+Let's dive into it!!
 So I've got an image tag with the dark-outline logo.
-This will serve as the default logo that you see when you're on light mode.
+It'll serve as the default logo that you see when you're on light mode.

 ```html
 <img class="logo" src="../assets/img/logo.png" alt="original logo" />